oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 More importantly we are going to do this while keeping the stockmanager service online all the time.

+### Step 2c: Identifying the deployments

 The order here is important, this is because the basic stockmanager service is only looking for deployments which match the selector of `app: stockmanager`, so if we were to just roll out the new version then the service would match the old and new versions.
+To do that we need a way to identify the different **versions** of a dpeloyment

 Let's switch to the right directory